oracle-livelabs/adb/shared/workshops/adbs-tools/using-adb-tools/ocw-using-adb-tools.md

 ### Clean Up Data Load Log Tables

-During data load from Object Storage, Autonomous Data Warehouse creates a number of ancillary tables for logging purposes.
+During data load from Object Storage, Autonomous Data Warehouse creates an ancillary table for logging purposes.

 32. Following data load from Object Storage, if you click the **Explore** card on the **Data Load** main page, it may look like this:
   ![ALT text is not available for this image](images/explore.png)
-33. Three such logging tables are highlighted above.
-There may be more than one table with names beginning with COPY$.
-Following the successful load operations, these tables are no longer required, and can safely be dropped.
+33. A logging table **CLOUD_INGEST_LOG** is highlighted above.
+Following the successful load operations, this table is no longer required, and can safely be dropped.
 You'll do this using a SQL Worksheet.
 Navigate to this tool directly from the hamburger menu at the top left, open the Development menu if necessary, and press **SQL**.
   ![ALT text is not available for this image](images/sql.png)
-34. Drop the tables as follows:
+34. Drop the table as follows:

     a.
-Click the **refresh** button (circular arrows) to see the full list of tables in the schema and identify the logging tables.
+Click the **refresh** button (circular arrows) to see the full list of tables in the schema and identify the logging table.

     b.
-For each table type, drop table {TABLE NAME} in the SQL Worksheet.
+For the table enter, drop table **CLOUD_INGEST_LOG** in the SQL Worksheet.

     c.
 Click the green **Run** button.